Zemchar/fur-and-firepower/README.md

 git pull
 ```
 If there are no errors, horray you are now ready to commit things!
-**If you are not using command line git and instead plan on using a manager, skip the rest of this and figure out how your manager works**

 To commit files from your machine to the repo the syntax is (from root unity directory)
 ```
 git add .